 FREQUENTLY ASKED QUESTIONS

-If you’re interested in beginning the process of designing and building your home, we require a payment of $500 – $650 for our Planning & Design Consultation (P&D).
+If you’re interested in beginning the process of designing and building your home, we require a payment of $650 for our Planning & Design Consultation (P&D).
 However, this P&D fee will be applied as money received towards your build when we go to contract.
-So it is not lost!
 Your P&D fees covers the cost of creating a custom design package for your specific home.
-This package includes a 2 hour initial consultation time with followups, a detailed estimate, parts & materials list, a custom floor plan elevations and 3D view.
-We can also offer you an estimates about our building schedule and waiting queue.
+This package includes a 2 hour initial consultation time with followups, a detailed estimate, parts & materials list with allocations, a custom floor plan and elevations.
+3D photo realistic views are also available at additional cost.
+We also provide you an build schedule estimates in our queue.

 Normally, we will have a Planning & Design Consultation before the build.
 This take about 4-5 weeks.